 - If you introduce a new promotion and it’s a huge success, you might be tempted to continue it the following month and the month after that, and so on.
 But be cautious.

 - Again, I repeat, hard-coding promotions in your calendar is a dangerous game.
 Over time, the promotional structure loses its impact on successfully modifying player behavior, and its power as a successful driver diminishes.
 What results is a promotion that started strong and lost its urgency over time, thus resulting in an entitlement program for your players.

 - If your promotions are predictable and do not create urgency, then it becomes an exercise in spending money, developing creative and ordering signage.

 If you aren’t thinking of these top 5 strategies when creating your promotions, there is a good chance that you may not be successfully maximizing your incremental revenue-earning potential.

 Red Circle would love to help you create promotions that make the most of your dollars.
-Call Angel Suarez at 612-875-7131 for more information.
+Contact us today.